Once you have your website up and running, you’re good to go right?

-A number of people use a “F” pattern.
+A number of people use an “F” pattern.
 In this pattern, their eyes scan the top part of the page, move down on the left side, and then scan across again.
-Eventually they stop scanning across and just focus on moving down.
+Eventually, they stop scanning across and just focus on moving down.

 That’s why it’s so important to get your higher and best converting material up at the top of your page when you have the most attention from your website visitor.

 The second pattern is the “Z” pattern.
 People will scan across the top, then diagonal, and then will scan across the page again further down.
 I like to place images at the corners of the Z in order to maximize exposure to content I believe will convert best.

 Finally, we can’t talk about good design without talking about page speed.
 How exactly does page speed influence design?

 When it comes to search engines, they are fans of speed.
 They don’t want to serve up search results that are going to lead slower than grass grows.
 Instead, they want fast sites so that the people who are searching on these search engines like Google can get the information they need quickly.

 Does your website take more than 5 seconds to load?
 That’s too long.
 You need to reevaluate your design to make sure that it’s the most efficient it can be.
 You may need a better CSS code, smaller graphics, or a different design pattern.

 Once your website is snappier, you’ll notice your pages floating further up near the top in the search results, just from a few minor optimizations